Exploring the Majestic Trails of Rocky Mountain National Park, Colorado

 If you are a waterfall lover like me, add this to your list of things to do at Rocky Mountain National Park!

-Odessa and Fern Lakes are two beautiful high alpine lakes in Rocky Mountain National Park.
-They are on many people's lists of favorite things to do.
+Odessa and Fern Lakes are two beautiful high-alpine lakes in Rocky Mountain National Park.
+They are on many people’s lists of favorite things to do.
 The distance is about 7.5 miles out and back, with an elevation gain of 1500 feet.
-It is a moderate to strenuous hike and will take about four hours.
+It is a moderate-to-strenuous hike and will take about four hours.

 The trail itself is scenic, with access to fishing in the lakes, and sees little traffic.
 If you want to avoid the crowds on busier days, add this hike to your list of things to do in Rocky Mountain National Park!

-Upper Beaver Meadows
+Upper Beaver Meadows Trail

 The Upper Beaver Meadows Trail is a beautiful area to visit.
 In spring and summer, the meadow fills with wildflowers, making for a stunning display.
 This area is usually calmer for those looking to escape the crowds and relax in the serene natural setting.